ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 Trivy can scan container images against well known vulnerabilities.
 On the [tool's homepage](https://trivy.dev/), you can enter public available docker hub images to test it out.
+Trivy will scan files inside container images and container image metadata.

+Trivy scans the files inside container images for:

+* Vulnerabilities
+* Misconfigurations
+* Secrets
+* Licenses

+The image metadata will be scanned for:

+* Misconfigurations
+* Secrets

 ### Dependency scanning

 Trivy can scan your dependencies for well known vulnerabilities.
-It has a mode that automatically discovers, declarations files for various package managers
+It has a mode that automatically discovers, declarations files for various package managers This Dependency scanning is very powerful it scans the file system for typical files used to declare dependencies, like a `pom.xml`, but can also scan into jar and war files.
+If you thought that's nice well it can also scan your linux systems package managers installed packages, apt and apk are supported of the box for alpine and ubuntu based images.

 ### CI/CD integration

 Because Trivy is a cli tool it can easily be integrates in CI/CD pipelines.
+To integrate it into GitHub you could tell trivy the run should fail (exit code 1 instead of 0) only for HIGH and Critical issues.

 Trivy also maintains a [GitHub action](https://github.com/aquasecurity/trivy-action) to integrate it in GitHub actions.
 But the community has created 2 additional GitHub actions.

+This action has some examples of how you can integrate this with GitHub Advanced Security.

 ### AWS integration